ALIGN-analoglayout/ALIGN-public/PlaceRouteHierFlow/README.md

 ## Limitations

-1) The flow is Mainly developed and tested by [ASAP7 DPK](http://asap.asu.edu/asap/).
-Now the code is being updated to supported MockPDK.
-In the future, the flow run more test cases by other PDKs.
+1) The flow is mainly developed and tested by [ASAP7 PDK](http://asap.asu.edu/asap/).
+The code is being updated to support the FinFET MockPDK.
+The flow has been applied by the ALIGN team to synthesize designs in a commercial FinFET process and a commercial bulk process.
+In the future, the flow should be able to to run more test cases by other PDKs.

 ## To-do

 1) Top-down placement optimization.
 2) Guard ring insertion.
-3) Data Structure optimization.
+3) Data structure optimization.
 4) Detailed router code optimization.
-5) More Complex test case for routing constraints.
+5) Exercising more complex test cases for routing constraints.

 ## LICENSE

 Third-paty license:

-- The license for ILP solver can be found [Lp_solver license](http://lpsolve.sourceforge.net/5.5/)
+- The license for ILP solver can be found [lp_solve license](http://lpsolve.sourceforge.net/5.5/)
 - The license for json library can be found [json library license](https://github.com/nlohmann/json/blob/develop/LICENSE.MIT)
-- The license for boost library can be found [boost libraray license](https://github.com/boostorg/boost/blob/master/LICENSE_1_0.txt)
+- The license for boost library can be found [boost library license](https://github.com/boostorg/boost/blob/master/LICENSE_1_0.txt)
 - The license for gtest can be found [gtest license](https://github.com/google/googletest/blob/master/LICENSE)

 The rest of this repository is licensed under BSD 3-Clause License.